Title Thumbnail & Hero Image: OKRs III Banner, generated on Oct.8, 2024

 Company and Business Unit or Team

-A more ambitous approach is to launch OKRs at both the company and business unit or team level.
-By business unit or team, we are referring to any group that reports to a senior executive, your terminology may differ.
+A more ambitious approach is to launch OKRs at both the company and business unit or team levels.
+By business unit or team, we refer to any group that reports to a senior executive; your terminology may differ.
 The implementation would not be simultaneous.
-Rather, we would expect overall company-level OKRs to be created, and once they have been widely communicated, business units or teams will create their own OKRs that demonstrate their alignment to overall goals.
+Rather, we would expect overall company-level OKRs to be created, and once they have been widely communicated, business units or teams will create their own OKRs that demonstrate their alignment with overall goals.

 Most important with this method is ensuring that the company-level objectives have been carefully selected and are well understood, since they will provide the critical input for business unit or team OKRs.
 And once again, from the broken-record department, sponsorship at the executive level is vital. additionally, this choice entails some significant prework in the form of deployment parameters.
 Before you allow units or teams to create OKRs, you'll want to ensure that you have outlined key principles such as any maximum number of objectives or key results, agreement on terminology, scoring, and so on.
 We will be covering those topics in Chapter 3.